pschudar/conversion/README.md

 - Speed: So few conversions, handles it in one function
 - Temperature: Celsius / Centigrade

+If text is typed in, a typeError is to be thrown.
+Only integers or floating point numbers are allowed.

+Each category of measurement will have 3 functions. convert_to_*, convert_from_*, and convert_*

 The project is small and tightknit, as such, defining a class or multiple classes is not a necessity.

 Functional programming would be acceptable, and due to a deadline, is recommended.
 May be modified to use Object Oriented Design later.

 Use Bootstrap 4 CSS framework for the front-end design.
 As the deadline looms, no need to worry too much about the look and feel.

-The project is to be done using PHP. jQuery or JavaScript usage is optional.
+The project is to be done using PHP. -- jQuery or JavaScript usage is optional. --

 I wanted the final project to look close to the conversion calculator found on <a href="https://www.google.com/search?sxsrf=ALeKk02yMSXoA6FrTHJd-_1B_uWdZgHx-w%3A1592765684913&source=hp&ei=9KzvXpTfNY_btAaMgLi4Cw&q=length+conversion&oq=length+conversion&gs_lcp=CgZwc3ktYWIQAzIKCAAQsQMQFBCHAjICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADoECCMQJzoFCAAQkQI6BQgAELEDOgUIABCDAToHCAAQFBCHAjoICAAQsQMQkQJQpRVY3CRgrCdoAHAAeACAAUmIAYAIkgECMTeYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwiUqe7GypPqAhWPLc0KHQwADrcQ4dUDCAk&uact=5" target="_blank">google.com</a>.

+# The finished product

+In the end, the web app looks and feels exactly the same on a large view port as it does on a small view port.
+It appears similar to the reference on google.
+The converter on google though has a different look on small view ports then it does on larger view ports.

+Given that JavaScript is enabled, the end-user has the ability to type into either input and output will appear in the opposite input box.

+Otherwise, degradation is graceful and the end-user can still use the app just with limited functionality.
+Only the "from_value" input box on the left can be used to enter in values and the right input box, the "to_value" will display the results.